Instrumentation at Ugelstad Laboratory

 Quartz Crystal Microbalance with Dissipation Monitoring, QCM-D

 The Quartz Crystal Microbalance (QCM-D) has a technology which enables nanoscale mass and structural changes to be measured and therefore offers a robust method for studying molecular interactions and surface phenomena.
-Measurements are based on changes in vibration frequency of a quartz crystal sensor (an acoustic resonator) in response to interactions or reactions occuring on the sensor surface.
+Measurements are based on changes in vibration frequency of a quartz crystal sensor (an acoustic resonator) in response to interactions or reactions occurring on the sensor surface.

 - Follow molecular events in real-time, in liquid or air